-As the Group has operating leases, in the capacity of a lessee, in connection with the first application of IFRS 16, as of January 1, 2019, the Group reported right of use assets and lease liabilities in the amount of EUR 3,562 thousand.
-An average interest rate of 4.68% was used for the calculation.
+As the Group has leases, which were classified as operating leases under IAS 17, in the capacity of a lessee, in connection with the first application of IFRS 16, from the January 1, 2019, the Group reported right of use assets and lease liabilities in the amount of EUR 4,146 thousand.
+An average interest rate of 4.68% was used for the calculation of lease liability.